 In 2009, the Guam national football team experienced their first victory over a FIFA-registered side.

-In February 2010, the United States Environmental Protection Agency criticized plans for a new aircraft carrier berth and the relocation of Marines to Guam due to concerns about water, sewage, and coral reefs.
+In a letter from February 2010, the United States Environmental Protection Agency (EPA) sharply criticized plans for military buildup on Guam due to concerns about water, sewage, and coral reefs.

-Until 2010, Guam's average annual rainfall was measured to be 98 inches or 2,490 millimeters.
+Between 1981 and 2010, Guam's average annual rainfall was 98 inches.

 In 2013, the Commission on Decolonization began seeking funding to start a public education campaign.

-February 2015 was the driest month on record at Guam Airport, with 0.15 inches (3.8 mm) of rainfall.
+February 2015 was the driest month on record at Guam Airport with 0.15 inches (3.8 mm) of rainfall.

 In 2015, Guam hosted qualifying games on the island for the first time.